-The Soil Physics Laboratory is part of the Wageningen Environmental Research institute and Wageningen University.
+The Soil Hydro-Physics lab is part of the Wageningen Environmental Research institute and Wageningen University.
 Thereby the lab is an integral part of the research and advisory work done in the field of ‘soil-water-atmosphere’.
 In this lab we do measurements on soil samples, mostly to determine how water, gas en nutrients move through or are retained in the soil.

 What can you come to us for?

 You can come to us if you want standard measurements done, the results of which will be looked at critically; but also if you are looking for a modified and/or special measurement procedure.
 Thanks to the organizational structure of Wageningen University & Research, we can easily look for contacts for you in other departments/groups, e.g. Remote Sensing, Ecology, Water Management, Land Restructuring or Animal Science.